tesonep/PharoApplicationGenerator/doc/BuildCustomWindowsExe.md

 ```
 Add this package to your project in Iceberg and save it.

+### Project structure

 This gives a typical Tonel project layout with a standard **src folder** hosting the serialized class file.

 *Important: Historically same projects store their sources directly in the root folder of the project or in a "repo" folder - we would not recommend that.
 Instead it is better to have a proper project layout.*

-Now additionally in our project structure we would like to add an "app" folder where the app is built:
+Now additionally in our project structure we would like to add
+- an "res" folder for the resources such as an icon file and
+- an "app" folder where the app should be generated:

 - mykiller-app
   - src